fpcasale/GPPVAE/README.md

 conda install -y torchvision=0.2.1
 ```

-## Downloading and formatting the data
+## Preprocessing the data

-After cloning this respository:
+The face dataset is available at [http://wiki.cnbc.cmu.edu/Face_Place](http://wiki.cnbc.cmu.edu/Face_Place).
+The data can be preprocessed as follows:

 ```bash
 cd GPPVAE/pysrc/faceplace